Dannelysbeth/ecommerce-mongo/README.md

 ## ❤️ Acknowledgements

 Thank you for exploring this project!
-If you have ideas, find bugs, or want to contribute, feel free to open an issue or submit a pull request.
+This project demonstrates how easy it is to integrate MongoDB with Java backend technology like Spring Boot.
+If you have any suggestions or find bugs, feel free to open an issue or submit a pull request.

----

-Feel free to share feedback and connect! 🎉 Happy coding!
+Happy coding! 🎉